pranabekka/pranabekka.github.io/content/drafts/soupault-intro.md

 See how Soupault doesn't depend on Markdown, or even a specific implementation of Markdown?
+As long as you can convert it to HTML,
+Soupault can work with it.
-You could easily use your preferred Markdown format, or an entirely different markup format like djot instead.
+You could easily use your preferred Markdown format, or an entirely different markup format like Djot instead.

 [Introduction to Djot](https://pranabekka.github.io/djot-1/)